johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Happiness, peace, stillness, well-being come from within.
 - Only your choices are good or evil.
 Everything else just happens.
 - No point being upset with what happens.
 Don't take it personally.
 Remove emotional coloring.
+- Some Stoicism: Objective things just are.
+They are not good or bad.
+They are just information.
+Only *your* reactions matter.
+Only *your* reactions are not simply given facts.

 # Don't Lie!
 (Evil only possible through lies)